yasirroni/pru/README.md

 scipy==1.14.0
 ```

 The primary purpose of `pru` is to update packages and pin their versions in `requirements.txt`.
 The motivation behind this is that, unlike `pyproject.toml`, `requirements.txt` should lock the versions of the packages currently used in the environment to ensure future reproducibility.
 This is best suited for repositories containing experiments and examples, not for package development.
+An article explaining `pru` also available at [Medium](https://medium.com/python-in-plain-english/simplifying-reproducibility-in-research-and-exploration-with-pru-e32fffbd7f01).

 ## Installation